Top Rated Tour to Culebra

 Snorkeling at Flamenco Beach

-Safe waters for swimming and snorkeling beginners, kid friendly food, bathrooms, outdoor showers, easy beach access and an ambiance that allows families to reconnect.
-If you have small children, Flamenco’s waters are calm with gentle waves with many shallow areas perfect for the whole family to enjoy a day at the beach.
+Safe waters for swimming, and snorkeling, kid-friendly food, bathrooms, outdoor showers, easy beach access, and an ambiance that allows families to reconnect.
+If you have small children, Flamenco’s waters are calm with gentle waves, perfect for the whole family to enjoy a day at the beach.

 The Navy Tanks at Flamenco Beach